-Britney Spears’ Boyfriend Sam Asghari Speaks Out For The First Time After ‘Framing Britney Spears’ Doc Airs
+Britney Spears' Boyfriend Sam Asghari Speaks Out For The First Time After 'Framing Britney Spears' Doc Airs

 Her attorney said, per Page Six, that Britney will not perform again if her father is in charge of her career.

 Jamie continues to hold his position along with Bessemer Trust, a company named as co-conservator.
-Her attorney also claimed in court documents, per People, that Britney wishes the conservatorship be changed substantially to reflect the major changes in her current lifestyle and her stated wishes.
+Her attorney also claimed in court documents, per People, that Britney wishes the conservatorship to be changed substantially to reflect the major changes in her current lifestyle and her stated wishes.